rahulpargi641/Battle-Tank-Outscal/README.md

     - Enemies patrol the area and chase you when detected, attacking until you are defeated.

     Dynamic Camera System:
-    - A seamless camera system tracks the player tank's movements smoothly.
-    - When enemies are detected, the camera focuses on them, returning to the normal view when you are no longer detected.
+    - A seamless camera system smoothly tracks the player tank's movements, focusing on detected enemies and returning to the normal view when you are no longer detected.

     User Interface (UI):
     - Visually appealing Main Menu, Pause Menu, Game Over, and Level Complete screens.